MrHraza/Merci-France/README.md

 ![image](https://github.com/MrHraza/Merci-France/assets/136586198/05ed4592-8c19-43b2-b157-62701d97acd5)
 ![image](https://github.com/MrHraza/Merci-France/assets/136586198/647ca07a-8055-46c9-85b0-9d77df13452c)

 The images used across the website are not random images.
 They are all purposeful.
 Images related to the country france.
-In total and all less than 1MB each, taking into consideration loading times.
+All less than 1MB each, taking into consideration loading times.

 #### Animations and Transitions
 On my cover page Index.html, I have used a carousel, a user-friendly element, to increase visual appeal.
 It includes arrows either side of the images, allowing users to navigate forward or backward through the carousel at their own pace.